puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 ### csrdir

 Where the CA stores certificate requests.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.

 - *Default*: $cadir/requests